countable-web/open-source-corporation/sales/PROPOSALS.md

 With all the above done, you should now determine whether to write, or move on to a new RFP.
 You should know your approximate chances of winning, the value of the contract, and your alternatives, and make the best choice.

+Are you the frontrunner?
+If not, can you propose a solution that is better in some way that matters to the prospect?
+The answer to one of these questions should be YES if you want to write.

+### Angle

+Now that you know the most important thing they want to achieve from your questions, you must create an "angle".
+This means you should create some uncertainty that competitors will deliver what matters, by emphasizing what's unique about your team's ability to solve the problem.
+In particular, if you're not the frontrunner, this is critical.
+Plant a seed of doubt about the frontrunner and build on that.
+A good one is that as a newcomer you can provide more customization because your product is still more flexible and early in its development lifecycle.

 ### Addressing Criteria

 If the RFP has scoring criteria already, this should be your focus.
 I suggest that you don't try to be clever and make up a proposal structure based on your domain knowledge.